2004 Brickyard 400: Background

 The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Brickyard 400.
 It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.
 It is a four-turn rectangular-oval track that is 2.5 mi long.
 The track's turns are banked at 9 degrees, while the front stretch, the location of the finish line, has no banking.
 The back stretch, opposite of the front, also has a zero degree banking.
 The racetrack has seats for more than 250,000 spectators.

 Summary

-For the first time in Nextel Cup Series history, the Green-white-checker finish rule caused a race to be extended, in this case for one additional lap.
+For the first time in Nextel Cup Series history, the green–white–checkered finish rule caused a race to be extended, in this case for one additional lap.
 On the extra lap, Casey Mears blew a tire, Ricky Rudd hit the wall, then Mark Martin and Dale Earnhardt Jr. suffered tire failures.
 Jeff Gordon retained the lead to become the first four-time winner of the Brickyard.